8.6 Graph Legends

 - Another option for inserting worksheet-stored variable information into the legend text:

-- Double-click on the legend text to enter "in-place" edit mode.
+- Ctrl + double-click on the legend text to enter "in-place" edit mode.
 Right-click and choose Insert Info Variables from the shortcut menu.
 For more information on the Insert Variables dialog box, see this page.

-- Right-click on the legend object and choose Properties.
+- Double-click on the legend object to open the Legend dialog box.
 Click the Text tab, then click the Add Legend Symbol button in the lower-right corner of the dialog.
-Manually add legend text following the legend "symbol" code.
-Symbol may be symbol or line or a combination.
+Start a new line in the text box, add your legend symbol then manually add your legend text following the legend "symbol" code.
+Note that "symbol" may be symbol, line or line + symbol.

-- To add a legend symbol that is completely independent of any data plot:
+- Other methods for adding legend symbols that are independent of any data plot:

 - Use the syntax outlined here.